GenomicMedLab/cool-seq-tool/docs/source/transcript_selection.rst

+.. _transcript_selection_policy:

 Transcript Selection
 ====================

-One of the core uses of Cool-Seq-Tool is to acquire and use consensus, representative transcripts in performing genomic analysis.
+One of the core uses of Cool-Seq-Tool is to acquire and use consensus-based, representative transcripts in performing genomic analysis.
 Here, we describe the selection processes, programmed in the :py:class:`MANETranscript <cool_seq_tool.mappers.mane_transcript.MANETranscript>` class, for choosing the best available transcripts that are compatible with requested data.

 We rely heavily on transcripts annotated under the `Matched Annotation from NCBI and EMBL-EBI (MANE)` Transcripts project.
 For more information on the MANE project, see the `NCBI MANE page <https://www.ncbi.nlm.nih.gov/refseq/MANE/>`_.